killergerbah/asbplayer/README.md

 Make sure [Anki](https://apps.ankiweb.net/) and [AnkiConnect](https://ankiweb.net/shared/info/2055492159) are installed.
 Integration with AnkiConnect can be configured in the [settings](https://killergerbah.github.io/asbplayer/?view=settings) as in this [video](https://youtu.be/Mv7fEVb6PHo?t=44).

-When a subtitle that you want to mine appears, <kbd>Ctrl + Shift + X</kbd> opens the flashcard creator.
+When a subtitle that you want to mine appears, use <kbd>Ctrl + Shift + X</kbd> to open the flashcard creator.

+See the [keyboard shortcuts](https://killergerbah.github.io/asbplayer/?view=settings#keyboard-shortcuts) for other ways to interact with and create cards.

 ### Adjusting Anki flashcards